I'm a Celebrity...Get Me Out of Here! (British TV series) series 18

 I'm a Celebrity...Get Me Out of Here! returned for its eighteenth series on 18 November 2018 on ITV, as confirmed by Ant & Dec at the end of the Coming Out show in December 2017.

 On 9 August 2018, Anthony McPartlin confirmed that he would not be presenting the then upcoming eighteenth series.
 On 29 August, it was confirmed that Holly Willoughby would host the eighteenth series with Declan Donnelly whilst McPartlin took a year long break from television.
 The series opener was watched by just over 14 million people, giving the show its highest rating since the third series in 2004.
-The show was watched by an average of 12.18 million people a night, making it the most watched series of the show ever.
+The show was watched by an average of 12.18 million people a night, making it the most watched season in the show’s history.

 The series ended on 9 December 2018 and was won by Harry Redknapp, who was crowned the next 'King of the Jungle', becoming the show's oldest winner and the first male winner since Carl Fogarty in 2014.
 Emily Atack finished as the runner-up.

-Trailer

-The first teaser trailer was released on 27 October 2018.
+Redknapp would return to the series eight years later to participate in the second series of I'm a Celebrity...
+South Africa, alongside other returning campmates to try become the second I'm a Celebrity legend.
+Redknapp would finish in third place but was the highest placed former winner.